redbadger/crux/docs/src/getting_started/core.md

    Note that the crate type:

-   1. `"lib"` is the default rust library when linking into a rust binary, e.g. for WebAssembly in the web variant
+   1. `"lib"` is the default rust library when linking into a rust binary, e.g. in the `web-yew` variant
    2. `"staticlib"` is a static library (`libshared.a`) for including in the Swift iOS app variant
    3. `"cdylib"` is a c-abi dynamic library (`libshared.so`) for use with JNA when included in the Kotlin Android app variant